Contact Us

 2. IaaS-only DSPM

 Several DSPM companies focus on the top three IaaS platforms (AWS, Azure, and GCP) while ignoring other essential data domains such as cloud file storage, on-premises file shares, SaaS apps, and email.
-Coverage of databases in multi-cloud systems is critical; search for a DSPM vendor who covers all of your data domains.
+Coverage of databases across multi-cloud systems is critical; look for a DSPM vendor that covers all your data domains.

 3. DSPM without real-life cybersecurity expertise

-Data security vendors should have research teams and real-life case studies dedicated to discovering vulnerabilities, tracking threat actors, and building new threat models..
+Data security vendors should have research teams and real-world case studies dedicated to identifying vulnerabilities, tracking threat actors, and developing new threat models.

 Further reading